andrezimpel/gatsby-plugin-gdpr-cookies/README.md

 Out of the box this plugin will simply load Google Tag Manager on the initial page/app load.
 It’s up to you to fire tags based on changes in your app.

-This plugin will fire a new event called `gatsbyRouteChange` on Gatsby's `onRouteUpdate` (only if the consent was given by a visitor).
+This plugin will fire a new event called `gatsbyRouteChange` (by default) on Gatsby's `onRouteUpdate` (only if the consent was given by a visitor).
 To record this in Google Tag Manager, we will need to add a trigger to the desired tag to listen for the event:

 In order to do that, go to _Tags_.
 Under _Triggering_ click the pencil icon, then the ”+” button to add a new trigger.
 In the _Choose a trigger_ window, click on the ”+” button again.
 Choose the trigger type by clicking the pencil button and clicking _Custom event_.
 For event name, enter `gatsbyRouteChange`.
 This tag will now catch every route change in Gatsby, and you can add Google tag services as you wish to it.